Oral Health for Infants & Toddlers

 As a parent or caregiver, do you know how can you protect your child’s teeth from cavities?
 If your child does not have teeth yet, wipe their gums with a soft, clean cloth after they eat in the morning and at night.
 After teeth start coming in, use a soft-bristle toothbrush and a smear-size amount of toothpaste.

-One of the easiest ways to protect your child’s teeth from cavities is through the use of fluoride varnish (Marinho et al., 2013).
+One of the easiest ways to protect your child’s teeth from cavities is through the use of fluoride varnish.
 Ask your dentist or primary care provider about fluoride varnish.
-Fluoride varnish is completely safe for infants and toddlers and can be done by your doctor in a primary care setting (Clark & Slayton, 2014).
+Also, be sure to take your child to the dentist once every 6 months, or 2x a year.

 Are you a pediatric provider?